rafaelribeiro1510/ASCIIValley/docs/README.md

 #### **The Pattern**

-Therefore we chose to use the architectural pattern known as MVC: Model-View-Controller.
-It divides the application in three parts
-, allowing for separation in groups of functions according to their role and by extension allowing also better function separation
+Therefore we chose to use the architectural pattern known as **MVC**: Model-View-Controller.
+It divides the application in three parts, allowing for separation in groups of functions according to their role and by extension allowing also better function separation
 /organization.